eroironico/dodoo/README.md

 // You can modify records directly singlePartner.email = "jhon@example.com"
 ;(async () => {
-  // call hasChanged to know if a certain field has been since the first instantiation or the last `save` or `reload` call if (singlePartner.hasChanged("email"))
+  // call hasChanged to know if a certain field has been changed since the first instantiation or the last `save` or `reload` call if (singlePartner.hasChanged("email"))
     await singlePartner.save() // call save to sync local values on odoo else await singlePartner.reload() // or reload to discard them and pull the latest values from odoo